Parenting Capacity Assessment

-In parent assessment, evaluation cases depend upon skills of the mental health expert doing the evaluation.
+In parent assessment, evaluation cases depend upon the skills of the mental health expert doing the evaluation.
 A good forensic psychiatrist is able to look past the blame game and get to the facts which are being used to do the parenting capacity assessment.
-Dr. Memon is a child psychiatrist who is board certified psychiatry and addiction medicine.
-The work required to complete a forensic parenting capacity assessment is different that a clinical assessment.
-A parenting capacity assessment is a fact based evaluation system and not based on words but things that can be proven.
-The parenting capacity assessment requires interview of the parent, interview of the children, interview of family members and review of records(medical, educational, legal, etc).
+Dr. Memon is a child psychiatrist who is board certified in psychiatry and addiction medicine.
+The work required to complete a forensic parenting capacity assessment is different than a clinical assessment.
+A parenting capacity assessment is a fact-based evaluation system and not based on words but things that can be proven.
+The parenting capacity assessment requires an interview of the parent, interview of the children, interview of family members, and review of records(medical, educational, legal, etc).

 Areas Of Focus For Parenting Capacity Assessment

-There are a couple of import questions that are essential in determining the capacity of the parent.
+There are a couple of important questions that are essential in determining the capacity of the parent.
 These include:

 - How flexible is the parent to respond to any situation?